AVEVA/CONNECT-data-services-developer-docs/Content_Portal/api-reference/assets/asset-centric-data-api.md

 uid: AssetCentricDataAPI
 ---

-# Asset Centric Data API
+# Asset centric data API
 The asset centric data API provides a quick way to retrieve data stored in an asset's referenced streams.

 In order to retrieve stream data from an asset, you must first set up stream references for a given asset.
 The data that is retrieved is based on the resolved asset.
 By default, data calls return data for all stream references.